MrDamus/CzasToZycie/site/content/_index.md

 quotes:
     - image: img/illustrations-coffee.svg
       text: "afdsdfsdf sa variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability."
-      author: prof. Marian Zembala
+      author: "prof. Marian Zembala"
     - image: /img/illustrations-coffee-gear.svg
       text: "fvnbocnbnkblndkfbin dsada asda dsad dsas adasd ddsadsadour shop."
-      author: prof. Marian Zembala
+      author: "prof. Marian Zembala"

-intro:
-    heading: "What we offer"
+letter:
+    image: img/about-direct-sourcing.jpg
+    title1: "List"
-    text: "Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+    text1: "Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone."
+    text2: "Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
+We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature."
+    title2: "Materiały do pobrania"
 products:
     - image: img/illustrations-coffee.svg
       text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability."